nasa/astrobee/simulation/running_the_sim.md

-/page running-the-sim Running the Astrobee Simulator
+\page running-the-sim Running the Astrobee Simulator

-This documentation assumes you have followed the [/ref install-nonNASA] or the [/ref install-NASA] documentation.
+This documentation assumes you have followed the \ref install-nonNASA or the
+\ref install-NASA documentation.

 ## Communication Nodes